-This ominous sounding plant provides heavenly relief from nerve pain in the form of decreased swelling and inflammation.
-Used in a number of medical conditions from gout to indigestion, the root of the devil’s claw, a native plant of Africa, has shown promising results in patients treating neuropathy symptoms.
+This ominous sounding plant provides heavenly relief in the form of decreased swelling and inflammation.
+Used in a number of medical conditions from gout to indigestion, the root of the devil's claw, a native plant of Africa, has shown promising results in patients treating neuropathy symptoms.
 It can be taken as a tablet or capsule.

 However, while it is relatively safe for healthy adults, pregnant women and those who are suffering from heart related illness shouldn't use this.

 This plant provides comfort in the form of a topical ointment, which can be applied to areas where chronic pain is felt.
 Used primarily for back pain, comfrey has also shown promise in cases of nerve pain, specifically in the extremities.